Harry Stinson (real estate developer): Biography

 On June 2, 2008, Stinson made a public presentation of his proposed 100-storey Connaught Towers at the Hamilton Chamber of Commerce building.
 It would have made it the tallest building in Canada.
 Three months later, on Thursday September 4, Stinson closed the Connaught Towers sales office in downtown Hamilton and the project was cancelled.
 In April 2009, Stinson moved the location of his proposed Hamilton Grand Hotel from John St. beside the Royal Connaught Hotel to the southeast corner of John and Main streets in Hamilton.
 The hotel is to look like a 19th-century building and will operate as a condominium owned hotel with street level retail, restaurant and banquet centre.

 On June 30, 2009, Stinson bought the Stinson School at 200 Stinson Street for $1.05 million with plans to turn the former school into loft condominiums.
 On December 23, 2013, the Stinson School Lofts held an open house and Christmas reception in its grand lobby that was attended by approximately 1,000 people including the mayor of Hamilton Bob Bratina.
 At this party, Stinson also announced his latest historical school development project in Hamilton where he plans to convert Gibson Public School into small condos.

 On March 9, 2022, the Ontario Securities Commission (OSC) accused Harry Stinson of violating provincial securities law by allegedly misleading investors who gave him $19 million for the Buffalo Grand Hotel in New York and using the money for other projects.

 Harry Stinson, who moved to Hamilton in 2008, said he disagrees with the allegations, but wouldn't dispute the claims publicly.
-The accusations haven't been proven.

-The OSC's statement of allegations names Stinson and an employee, Stephen Kelley.
+His final appeal of the fine was dismissed in October 2025.
+He was sanctioned with a $600,000 Ontario Securities Commission penalty.

+On October 24, 2025, Joey Coleman of The Public Record wrote: "Arriving in Hamilton in 2007, Stinson pitched a 100-storey tower addition to the Royal Connaught Hotel in early 2008.
+The project went nowhere.
+Other projects followed and failed to proceed.
+Finally, Stinson completed the conversion of the former Stinson Street School into condos, with the building opening in December 2013."